toa-io/toa/extensions/sampling/docs/replay.md

 ### Context Decorator

-Context decorator validates context interactions[^1] inputs and substitutes outputs using sampling context.
+Context decorator validates inputs and substitutes outputs of context calls (local and remote) using sampling context.
 If no output is provided, then an actual call is performed.

-[^1]: local, remote or annexes calls
+### Context Extension Decorator

+Context extension (annex) decorator validates annex invocation arguments and substitutes its returned value.

 ### State Decorator